Passion in a Wine Bottle:

 Stephen Webber has been an integral part of Montinore Estate's winemaking team for nearly a decade, starting as assistant winemaker and now as the lead winemaker.

-Bertony Faustin, owner of the Abbey Creek Vineyards, is passionate about wine.
+Bertony Faustin, owner of the Abbey Creek Winery, is passionate about wine.
 Using grapes grown on the estate vineyard, Bertony has been producing and selling his Abbey Creek wines since 2008.

 Established in 1970, Ponzi Vineyards was among the first Oregon wineries to produce estate-grown Pinot Noir.
 Today, it is one of the largest wineries in the state, and its signature wines are produced under the direction of winemaker Luisa Ponzi, one of several second-generation Oregon winemakers in the Willamette Valley.